-Did you know that when your body is aligned, you can basically draw a relatively straight line from your head down to your shoulders and back, hips, knees, and feet?
+When your body is aligned, you can draw a relatively straight line from your head down to your shoulders and back, hips, knees, and feet.

 Staying aligned, however, is not that easy.
-Gravity, stress, a lack of exercise—all of these factors tug our shoulders forward, compress our spine, weaken our core, and generally compromise our alignment throughout the day.
-Ultimately, this lack of alignment can cause bad posture, and eventually, serious pain or discomfort.
+Gravity, stress, and a lack of exercise all tug our shoulders forward, compress our spine, weaken our core, and generally compromise our alignment throughout the day.
+Ultimately, this lack of alignment can cause bad posture and, eventually, serious pain or discomfort.

-Although it may be tempting to just pop an aspirin and get on with your day, correcting the misalignment in your body can help get to the root of the problem.
-Below we list some suggestions that could help you.
+Although it may be tempting to pop an aspirin and get on with your day, correcting the misalignment in your body can help you get to the root of the problem.
+Below are some suggestions that could help you.

 How Does the Body Get Misaligned?